The essence of an Udaipur city walk

 Embark on a city walk winding through these architectural wonders and meet the city’s enchanting residents, listening to tales of Udaipur’s rich, artistic legacy.

-Begin the tour at the Gadiya Devra temple before heading off to the steps of the Gangaur Ghat, traditionally used for Hindu ceremonies.
-Make your way to a 150-year-old heritage art house, decorated in intricate mural paintings, and savour the decadent tastes of Indian tea and sumptuous samosas.
+Begin the tour at the Gadiya Devra Temple before heading off to the steps of the Gangaur Ghat (riverside steps), traditionally used for Hindu ceremonies.
+Make your way to a 150-year-old heritage art house, decorated in intricate mural paintings and savour the tastes of fragrant Indian tea and spicy samosas.
 Stroll through the mystical Sai Mandir and Jagdish temples, heading towards the ancient stepped wall of Maje-ki-Baoli, walking among traders, weavers and pottery makers, who offer you the opportunity to try your hand at one of their time-honoured crafts.
 Explore bustling bazaars set in hidden enclaves, offering traditional jewellery made of silver and camel bone, elaborate brocades and embellished fabrics, as well as minute paintings created using rare tinctures to tell tales of Udaipur’s history and way of life.